'I’ll make it': 94-year-old Sask. man goes the distance for children’s hospitals

 “The journey from Saskatoon to Regina shows that there’s a provincial appetite to get people involved from all across the province and Frank, his enthusiasm reminds me so much of the strength and enthusiasm we see at children’s hospitals across the country.
 The kids are resilient, they’re dedicated, they’re committed to getting well, they give hope, they inspire, and that’s exactly the same as what Frank is doing today,” she said.

 Boback-Lane said people can donate to the cause on the Jim Pattinson Children’s Hospital website.
-The funds will help support the most urgent needs within that hospital and the Shriners Children’s Hospitals.
+The funds will help support the most urgent needs within that hospital and the Shriners Hospitals for Children.

 She said this initiative is extremely important, especially during a time like this.